rafaelrojasmiliani/rosignite/rosindustrial101/unit03/readme.md

 5. Add robot poses

 6. In the **End Effectors** tab  we can designate groups as a special type of group: end effectors.
 Designating a group as an end effectors allows some special operations to happen on them internally.
+**The ros ignite accademi does not do nothing here**.

 7. In the **Configuration Files** tab.
 Here you will create the moveIt configuration package
     1. Choose a location and name for the ROS package that will be generated containing your new set of configuration files.
-        - Click browse, select a good location
+        - Click browse, select a good location.
-        - click Create New Folder and click Choose.
-All generated files will go directly into the directory you have chosen.
+Here you selec the folder where you will put your package
+    2. Write a name in the input text.
+This will be the name of the package.
-    2. Click on the Generate Package button.
+Click on the Generate Package button.
 The Setup Assistant will now generate and write a set of launch and config files into the directory of your choosing.

 ## Combining MoveIt with Gazebo using RosControl